Girolamo Lucchesini: Biography

 Lucchesini was born at Lucca, the eldest son of Marquis Lucchesini.
 One of his younger brothers was the philologist Cesare Lucchesini.

 In 1779 he went to Berlin where King Frederick the Great gave him a court appointment, making use of him in his literary relations with Italy.
 King Frederick William II, who recognized his gifts for diplomacy, sent him in 1787 to Rome to obtain the papal sanction for the appointment of a coadjutor to the bishop of Mainz, with a view to strengthening the German Fürstenbund.
 In 1788 he was sent to Warsaw, and brought about a rapprochement with Prussia and a diminution of Russian influence at Warsaw.
 He was accredited ambassador to the king and Poland on 12 April 1789.

 Frederick William was at that time intriguing with the Ottoman Empire, then at war with Austria and Russia.
 Lucchesini was to rouse Polish feeling against Russia, and to secure for Prussia the concourse of Poland in the event of war with Austria and Russia.
 All his power of intrigue was needed in the conduct of these hazardous negotiations, rendered more difficult by the fact that Prussian policy excluded the existence of a strong Polish government.

-A Prusso-Polish alliance was concluded in March 1790.
+A Polish-Prussian alliance was concluded in March 1790.
 Lucchesini had been sent in January of that year to secure the alliance of Saxony against Austria, and in September he was sent to Sistova, where representatives of the chief European powers were engaged in settling the terms of peace between Austria and Turkey, which were finally agreed upon on 4 August 1791.
 Before he returned to Warsaw the Polish treaty of which he had been the chief author had become a dead letter owing to the engagements made between Prussia and Austria at Reichenbach in July 1790, and Prussia was already contemplating the second partition of Poland.
 He was recalled at the end of 1791.

 In July 1792 he joined Frederick William in the invasion of France.
 He was to be Prussian ambassador in Paris when the allied forces should have reinstated the authority of King Louis XVI.
 He was opposed alike to the invasion of France and the Austrian alliance, but his prepossessions did not interfere with his skilful conduct of the negotiations with Kellermann after the allies had been forced to retire by Dumouriez's guns at Valmy, nor with his success in securing the landgrave of Hesse-Darmstadts assistance against France.